1 / 10

 Module 1: Introduction to Urban Data

-Module 2: Mapping the City
+Module 2: Mapping and Researching the City

 Module 3: Data Science for Planners: Big Data and Analytics